cameronclifton/RedPar/README.md

 # Parallel Redis Module supporting multiple Data Types

 # Getting Started:
- * Before getting started it is important to note that this code has not achieved speedup from running sequentially.
+ * Before getting started it is important to note that this code has not achieved speedup from running sequentially on a concurrent skiplist.
 This is due to the Redis Server requiring our module to lock all thread safe contexts before searching the global keyspace for keys.

   - Download and Compile the repository with "make Command.
   - Add path to compiled ".so" file to redis.conf file in redis server